 (SF-36, general health and mental health subscales).
 In addition, for the MBAT group, comparisons on these measures will be made between breast and non-breast cancer patients .
 Secondarily, we will consider treatment effects on autonomic nervous system and immune system functioning, fatigue, and traumatic stress, and examine the role of social support and personality factors.
 This study is a crucial step towards testing efficacy and assessing for potential advantages of MBAT over a standard support group format.
 Our long-range goal is to find innovative means of improving the psychosocial health of cancer survivors.

-Monti DA, Kash KM, Kunkel EJ, Brainard G, Wintering N, Moss AS, Rao H, Zhu S, Newberg AB
+Monti DA, Kash KM, Kunkel EJ, Moss A, Mathews M, Brainard G, Anne R, Leiby BE, Pequinot E, Newberg AB

 2013 Jul 21.

 An error has occurred.
 It could be that you mistyped the URL, or we moved things around.
 Either way, we recommend that you use the navigation menu above to re-navigate to the page you were looking for.
 If you got here by accessing a bookmark, please update your bookmark.

 Please feel free to contact us if the problem persists.